 - TRANSFER STUDENTS: F-1 visa students who want to transfer to South Suburban College must submit items 1-5 in addition to copies of their current school I-20 form and a transcript or letter from the school showing dates of enrollment and eligibility to transfer along with the above information.

-If admitted, all foreign students must register for a minimum of 12 semester hours of study each semester of the academic year.
+If admitted, all international students must register for a minimum of 12 semester hours of study each semester of the academic year.
 It is the policy of the College to notify U.S. Immigration when students on F-1 Visas fail to register for classes before completing their program of study.
-Any student classified as a foreign student will be assessed the out-of-state tuition rate.
-International students must re-enroll with assistance of an International Student Counselor.
+Any student classified as a international student will be assessed the out-of-state tuition rate.
+More information is available from the International student faculty counselor in the College & Career Success Center, (708) 596-2000, ext.
+5724.

 South Suburban College is a member of the Illinois Consortium for International Studies and Programs (ICISP), a consortium of two and four-year colleges in Illinois, Wisconsin, and Iowa.
 Through ICISP and other institutions, South Suburban College offers opportunities to participate in semester-long or summer study abroad programs in a broad variety of countries.
 Semester-long and summer programs are offered in France, Austria, Spain, Ireland, and China, as well as summer programs in many other countries.